nathancarter/apisandbox/plan.md

-Enhance it so that for those that are not the last, it does this:
+Enhance Apply so that for commands that are not the last, it does this:
  * Use `replaceAction` instead of `appendAction`.
  * Remove from the DOM all the stuff after the changed state.
  * Alternate between appending DOM objects and `createCommandUI` results,